OhadVal/Book-Reviews/README.md

 ### Prerequisites & Installing

-After you clone this repository, there are several steps to do in order to use it.
+After you clone this repository, there are several steps to do in order to use it:

 1. Python, PostgreSQL - if you don't have it yet, get it.